 My kids, my husband and I had the privilege of visiting Ireland for a quick stop on our way over to the United Kingdom.
 Here is how we used our 24 hours in Dublin, Ireland’s capital city.
-One tough thing about travelling through the British Isles is that the tourist attractions have limited hours, usually opening a 10 and closing at 5.
-We didn’t actually make it into Dublin until 11 am, so we really had fewer than 24 hours, but I will add-on our must-sees for next time, which will make for a fun and full 24 hours for you.
-We love that the city is vibrant, meandering along the River Liffey with copious history and, unlike most large cities, a low, open skyline, with buildings over 11 stories not allowed.
+One tough thing about traveling through the British Isles is that the tourist attractions have limited hours, usually opening at 10 am and closing at 5 pm.
+We didn’t make it into Dublin until 11 am, so we really had fewer than 24 hours.
+I will add-on our must-sees for next time, which will make for a fun and full Dublin in a day for you.
+We love that the city is vibrant, meandering along the River Liffey with an extensive history.
+Unlike most large cities, Dublin has a low, open skyline, with buildings over 11 stories not allowed.
 I hope you are inspired by our trip to spend your own one day in Dublin.

 This historic jail is one of Dublin’s most popular tourist attractions.
 It is also not in the main tourist area.
-The jail is a museum which brings to life much of Ireland’s history such as the civil wars and rebellions, as well as the transport of prisoners to Australia.
-We headed there first thing, because it was the thing I most wanted to see in Dublin and I had heard that the lines could be long.
-Unfortunately, three weeks before we traveled they changed their ticketing system and they were sold out by 11!
-So, you must buy your tickets online before you visit which you can do through the title link.
+The prison is a museum that brings to life much of Ireland’s history, such as the civil wars and rebellions.
+It also explores the transport of prisoners to Australia.
+We headed there first thing because it was the thing I most wanted to see in Dublin.
+I had heard that the lines could be long.
+Unfortunately, three weeks before we traveled, they changed their ticketing system, and they were sold out by 11!
+Buy your tickets online before you visit.

 Because the museum is away from the rest of Dublin, but across the street from the gaol, we decided to explore it.
-My oldest son loves modern art and the museum is free, so it is worth a visit, but it is a pretty small museum and some of it was not appropriate for children.
-We enjoyed the sculptures and grounds more than inside the museum.
+My oldest son loves modern art, and the museum is free, so it is worth a visit.
+However, it is a pretty small museum, and some of it was not appropriate for children.
+We enjoyed the sculptures and grounds more than inside of the museum.

 When we first visit a city, we love to take a tour to get an overview.
-When I was researching Dublin, I came across this tour in an amphibious craft and knew it was something my kids would be interested in.
-The tour took us throughout South Dublin and into the Grand Canal Harbor, accompanied by a healthy dose of history from our very knowledgeable guide and a lot of laughs.
+When I was researching Dublin, I came across this tour in an amphibious craft and knew it was something that would interest my kids.
+The tour took us throughout South Dublin and into the Grand Canal Harbor.
+We got a healthy dose of history from our very knowledgeable guide and a lot of laughs.
 We were turned into Vikings, even roaring at threatening people walking by.
 Although we received a discount to take the tour, I can honestly say that this was my children’s favorite part of our visit to Ireland, along with our hotel, and the adults loved it too!

 St. Stephen’s Green

-Since we decided to spend our next day in Ireland in the outskirts of the city, we did not get to do this tour, but I hear it is great, even for kids, and I would love to return to do it.
-I am not a beer drinker, but must truly admit, the Guinness is very good here and much smoother and less bitter than in the US.
+Since we decided to spend our next day in Ireland on the outskirts of the city, we did not get to do this tour, but I hear it is excellent, even for kids, and I would love to return to do it.
+I am not a beer drinker, but must genuinely admit, the Guinness is outstanding here and much smoother and less bitter than in the US.
 IT IS NOT A MYTH!
-So, good I actually ordered my first beer for myself, ever!
+So, good, I ordered my first beer for myself, ever!

 Dublin is an easy town to navigate by bus, which will save you a lot of money compared to taxis.
-You can pick up a Leap card at most service stations or online and get any money you have left over back at the end of your trip.
+You can pick up a Leap card at most service stations or online.
+You can get any money you have left returned at the end of your trip.